 Sets the engine to be used for the heartbeat table.
-The default storage engine is InnoDB as of MySQL 5.5.5.
+The default storage engine is InnoDB as of MySQL 5.5.5. --daemonize default: mysql; type: string

 Fork to the background and detach from the shell.
 POSIX operating systems only.